marcokuoni/graphql_websocket/README.md

 ## To dos
 * remove package: stop and remove all websocket servers
-* replace the old repo with a new sample project which uses this package
+* replace the old repo with a new sample project which uses this package and is setuped with concrete5 composer
 * transfer documentation to this repo